arnguyen140/Pokemon-FireRed-Battle-AI/README.md

 Progress:
 <br />
-AI can currently do single battles, but there is no double battle support for this AI (yet).
+AI can currently do single battles, but there is no double battle support for the AI (yet).